 Coping with Anxiety and Depression during Turbulent Times

-During a time of intense stress and societal change, when public health risks are high, and social isolation has become a part of our everyday experience, our mental wellness can become greatly affected.
-As we have all seen during the pandemic anxiety of COVID-19, adjusting to these changes can be incredibly challenging.
-Feelings of health anxiety, depression symptoms, isolation depression, emotional confusion, crisis anxiety, and existential stress are just some of the many mental health challenges people are experiencing during this time.
-Learning how to manage anxiety symptoms and cope with depression amidst this pandemic while we are dealing with compounding personal issues, like family stress and relationship anxiety, work-related anxiety or unemployment depression, financial stress, chronic health concerns, and more, can feel near impossible at times.
-Know that you are not alone and that mental health resources are available, both self-help tools and professional treatment, to help you navigate anxiety and depression during crisis times.
+During a time of intense societal upheaval and change, when the health of so many is at risk, and isolation has become a part of our everyday experience, our mental health can become greatly effected.
+As we have all seen during the time of COVID-19, adjusting to these changes can be incredibly hard.
+Feelings of fear, anxiety, loneliness, confusion, agitation, and existential dread are just some of the many emotions people are experiencing during this time.
+Learning how to cope with symptoms of anxiety and depression amidst this pandemic while we are dealing with compounding personal issues, like caring for our families and tending to our significant relationships, continuing work or or not working at all, financial strain, dealing with other health issues, and more, can feel near impossible at times.
+Know that you are not alone and that there are resources available, both small and large, to help you cope with anxiety and depression during turbulent times.

 Are you struggling with symptoms of depression?